Audrey Hepburn

 Audrey Hepburn with her son

-Her divorce from Ferrer was such a blow that she sought psychiatric help.
-It was then that she stopped filming.
-Her treating physician, Italian Andrea Dotti, soon became her second husband, and in 1970 Audrey gave birth to a son, Luca.
+The divorce from Ferrer hit her so hard that she sought psychiatric help.
+That's when she stepped away from acting.
+Her doctor, Italian Andrea Dotti, soon became her second husband, and in 1970 Audrey gave birth to another son, Luca.

 The wedding of Audrey Hepburn and Andrea Dotti